dotnet/winforms/docs/porting-guidelines.md

 ### Automated porting

 1. Try porting your project using [`try-convert` tool](https://github.com/dotnet/try-convert), which we built to help migrations. <br />
-NB: The tool may not for all possible projects, in that case please read on.
+NB: The tool may not work for all possible projects, in that case please read on.

 ### Manual porting